 While wood stringers could be cause for alarm, few Catalina 14.2s see enough water left in the hull to cause rot.
 If rot is discovered, replacing the stringers can be difficult due to tight working conditions inside the hull.
 A few owners with rotted stringers reported solving the problem by knocking out the old wood and pouring water-resistant closed-cell expandable foam under the cockpit sole and seats.
 Depending on the density of the foam selected, positive buoyancy is an additional benefit of such a repair.
 Water-resistant closed-cell foam is crucial for this application.
 The TotalBoat Liquid Urethane Foam Kit, 6 Lb Density, Closed Cell for Flotation & Reinforcement works well for this application, providing both structural strength and positive buoyancy.

 As delivered from the factory, the Catalina 14.2 lacks positive buoyancy materials in the hull.
 If the hull is allowed to fill with water, the boat will sink.
 On Mod 1 and Mod 3 boats, securing the cuddy hatch board fast whenever underway is paramount.

 Catalina fitted foam plugs in the end of the mast on later boats, intended to provide some buoyancy in the mast to prevent turtling if capsized.
 However, the relatively broad beam of the boat limits the effectiveness of this design because most of the mast remains out of the water unless turtled.
-Many owners fit Hobie Baby Bob flotation bulbs to the top of their masts so that if the boat is knocked down, the boat does not turtle.
+Many owners fit Hobie Baby Bob flotation bulbs (available on Amazon) to the top of their masts so that if the boat is knocked down, the boat does not turtle.